ajcrites/team-stanton/_posts/2015-01-30-android-pickers.markdown

 # Text

 For this example, as well as the upcoming one, we will use an array of items to display them in your picker.
 We still have to set the min/max values for your picker; and in this case, they will be 0 and "length - 1" respectively.
-The difference is, that in this case, we pass our array to the picker by calling its `setDisplayedValues()` method.
+The difference is, that in this case, we pass our array to the picker by calling its `setDisplayedValues()` method:

 {% highlight java %}
 final String genders[] = { "Male", "Female" };